danmalter/danmalter.github.io/_posts/2016-03-28-Markov-chains.md

 </tr>
 </tbody>
 </table>
 <p>When looking at the transition matrix for Joe Kelly, we find much more information than we did from Jake Arrieta.
 In this case, when Kelly threw a four-seam fastball on the previous pitch, we now know that there is a 48% chance he’ll throw a four-seam fastball on the next pitch.
-A significant jump from the 32% overall probability of a four-seam fastball.</p>
+A significant jump from the 32% overall probability of a four-seam fastball.
+Additionally, when Kelly threw a two-seam fastball on the previous pitch, we now know that he is most likely to come back with that pitch again.</p>
 <p><br></p>
 </div>
 <div id="joe-kelly---multi-class-markov-chain" class="section level4">